benhoff/vexbot/README.md

 Requires python 3.5 for asyncio.

 ## Installation
 Installing is a bit involved.
-You will need an active DBus session bus.
+You will need an active DBus user session bus.
 Depending on your distro, you might already have one (Arch linux, for example).
 For Ubuntu:

 `$ apt-get install dbus-user-session python3-gi python3-dev python3-pip build-essential`